Physical and Environmental Sciences, Earth Sciences and Astronomy, Astronomy and Earth Sciences

-Maintaining Undergraduate Geoscience Education Excellence in a Climate of Emerging Research Institution part of Integrate:Workshops:Broadening Access to the Earth and Environmental Sciences:Essays
+Maintaining Undergraduate Geoscience Education Excellence in a Climate of Emerging Research Institution part of Integrate:Workshops and Webinars:Broadening Access to the Earth and Environmental Sciences:Essays

 Tania Anders, Physical and Environmental Sciences, Texas A & M University-Corpus Christi Texas A&M University Corpus Christi (TAMUCC), a Hispanic-serving Institution, is currently seeking status of ...

 Among the geoscience community, geology is increasingly referred to as "the science of the 21st century".
 The general public isn't as aware of the importance of geology and career options in the field...

 Geology Program, Texas A & M University-Corpus Christi part of Strong Geoscience Departments:Degree Programs:Curriculum Profiles

 Information for this profile was provided by Tania Anders, Texas A & M University-Corpus Christi.
 Information is also available on the program website.
 Students in this program are pursuing a bachelors degree. ...